 When the town of Hershey was first planned, a park for the people of the town was included in these plans.
 It wasn’t until after the chocolate factory was initially considered finished that work could begin on other buildings in the town – which included buildings for Hersheypark.
+Kissing Tower Hill became one of the iconic sites within the park.

 This began in the summer of 1905, with a pavilion completed in the fall of 1905.
 The goal was to have it ready before winter set in, so it could be properly prepared for the 1906 season.
 This pavilion was later known as Hershey Park Restaurant, and later the Penny Arcade.
 (In 1990, this building was replaced by Overlook Restaurant and Overlook Arcade.)

 Several other buildings were constructed including one which had several bowling lanes in the building’s basement.
 Once the bowling alley opened in 1909, the area quickly gained the nickname Bowling Alley Hill.
-This building was locatedapproximately where Flying Falcon is today.
+This building was located approximately where Flying Falcon is today.

 The first ride installed in Hersheypark was a carousel that was located near Hershey Park Ballfield (currently the former Carrousel Circle area in Founders Way) – not located on Bowling Alley Hill.
 To get to where the ride was installed, the park purchased a Miniature Railroad.
 The main station was placed near the main entrance of the park, located at the corner of Park Boulevard and Park Avenue.
 This was the first ride installed on the hill.